Self-Guided PSP Wellbeing Course

 PSPNET is a research facility.
 As such, when your information is used for research and scholarly purposes, we de-identify the information used for these purposes.
 This means that your information will only ever be analyzed and presented in a way such that you are not identifiable.

-Before enrolling in the study and again at 8 weeks and 20 weeks after enrolling in the study, we ask participants to complete questionnaires to help us evaluate the Self-Guided PSP Wellbeing Course.
-We also ask clients to complete extremely brief questionnaires at 2, 4, and 6 weeks after enrolling in the study.
+Before enrolling in the course and again at 8 weeks and 20 weeks after enrolling in the course, we ask participants to complete questionnaires to help us evaluate the Self-Guided PSP Wellbeing Course.
+We also ask clients to complete extremely brief questionnaires every two weeks while using the course.
 This feedback is reviewed by the research team to help us understand the strengths and challenges of the Self-Guided PSP Wellbeing Course and how to improve the course.
 We want to understand the extent to which PSP will engage with the course and also how the course will impact symptoms.
 These questionnaires do not take very long, but they provide us with important information on your progress and the outcomes of ICBT.

 By the end of the project, we intend to determine the effectiveness of the PSP Wellbeing Course when it is offered in a self-guided format.